Binary Station

 Introduction

-Nerva is a board game that utilizes a standard chess board and 192 pawns + 2 kings.
+Nerva is a board game that uses a standard chess board and 192 pawns + 2 kings.

 Two opposing forces (White and Black) face each other in battle on the game board.